wecacuee/DhBaSiCoICLR2019/reviews/response-to-reviewer3.md

 We have two contributions. (a) Showing that goal conditioned value functions can be learned without using goal rewards.
 We do this by introducing the one-step loss function that can be considered to be one-step-episode Q-Learning.
-As far as we are aware, this a novel contribution to the Multi-Goal Reinforcement Learning (b) The extension of Kaelbling 1993 [1] to deep learning domain.
+As far as we are aware, this a novel contribution to Multi-Goal Reinforcement Learning (b) The extension of Kaelbling 1993 [1] to deep learning domain.